 And so we know and rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in them. – 1 John 4:16

 God is love.
 We encounter this saying all the time.
-It is a sermon title, a tshirt slogan and a catch phrase.
+It is a sermon title, a t-shirt slogan and a catch phrase.
 We often use it in a trivial way or even as an excuse.
-But let’s not let our familiarity with it cause us to empty it of meaning.
+But let’s not let it lose meaning in our familiarity.

 Calling God “Father” does not come from this family tie, but the other way around.
 God has chosen to have this earthly connection between fathers and children as a way of demonstrating and pointing to His relationship with us.
 When He says He is our heavenly Father we realize that our earthly fathers are only examples of this.
 “Fathering” is a way of knowing God’s nature.